cotes2020/jekyll-theme-chirpy/_posts/Lab/CloudCTF/2021-01-24-CloudGoat.md

 IMDSv1
 - has been widely exploited using web application vulnerabilities in web applications running on EC2 to gain access to IAM credentials.
 - such as Server Side Request Forgery (SSRF), Command Injection etc
-- AWS released an update to <font color=red> EC2 instance metadata service </font> for querying instance metadata values.
+- AWS released an update to <font color=OrangeRed> EC2 instance metadata service </font> for querying instance metadata values.

 IMDSv2
 - a defence in depth